-EXHIBIT 3 And a standard of the second of th
+EXHIBIT 3 Generation of the second se

 DECLARATION OF ARIEL SHAPELL IN SUPPORT OF PETITIONERS' PETITION FOR REVIEW

 1. I, Ariel Shapell, am an attorney at the American Civil Liberties Union of Pennsylvania ("ACLU-PA") and have a background in data analytics.